Andy Tyrie: Assuming leadership

 The newly formed UDA was dominated by Charles Harding Smith in the Shankill area and by Tommy Herron in East Belfast.
 It was feared from early on that a feud between the two would follow if either one was picked to lead the UDA.
 As such, in March 1973 Tyrie was picked as a compromise candidate for the leadership, being seen by Herron and Harding Smith as someone they could dominate.
 The strategy did not work, however, as a feud between the two top men followed, with Herron killed in September 1973.
 Harding Smith remained as a challenge to Tyrie's control.

 His new-found role of leader was bolstered by the events of the Ulster Workers' Council Strike of May 1974 in which he played a leading role.
-Having been a shop steward in his council days Tyrie became close to strike leader Glenn Barr and the UDA played a central role in marshalling the pickets and ensuring both order amongst the strikers and no picket crossing.
+Having been a shop steward in his council days, Tyrie became close to strike leader Glenn Barr and the UDA played a central role in marshalling the pickets and ensuring both order amongst the strikers and no picket crossing.
 Tyrie oversaw this aspect of the strike and was seen as one of the central figures, while the profile of the UDA grew as a result.

-With Tyrie's profile boosted by the UWC strike, Harding Smith sought to move against Tyrie and used the pretext of Tyrie sending a delegation to Libya, with Muammar al-Gaddafi seen in many loyalist eyes as being firmly on the side of the Provisional Irish Republican Army (IRA).
+With Tyrie's profile boosted by the Ulster Workers Council (UWC) strike, Harding Smith sought to move against Tyrie and used the pretext of Tyrie sending a delegation to Libya, with Muammar al-Gaddafi seen in many loyalist eyes as being firmly on the side of the Provisional Irish Republican Army (IRA).
 Harding Smith tried to overrule Tyrie but a feud resulted and, after surviving two assassination attempts, Harding Smith was forced to leave Northern Ireland for good.